WordPress/gutenberg/platform-docs/docs/basic-concepts/block-library.md

 ## Registering individual blocks

-That said, by default the block library includes a very big number of blocks and some of them may contain some WordPress specific logic.
+That said, by default the block library includes a very big number of blocks and some of them may contain some WordPress-specific logic.
 For this reason, if you're building a third-party block editor, it's recommended to only register the blocks that you need.

 ### The paragraph block type